-Everything you say and do has an impact on those around you.
+Have you ever thought about the long-lasting impact of your words and actions?
 Because of you, people can feel empowered and loved, but also insecure and hurt.
 Even the smallest words and actions, whether online or in person, can have a big effect.
-Before you say or do something, think about how you might make others feel.
+Watch how we surprised teens at a career counseling session with a message from the future.

 Be the change

 Take a minute to ask yourself—what impact are my actions having?
 Most of us are well-intentioned and try to do the right thing, but nobody's perfect.
 Even small missteps can have consequences that we don't expect.

 Use the cards below to gut check your behaviors and get tips on how to use your words and actions to support those around you.

 Do you make a point to share encouraging words with others, even if you think they don't need it?

 Nicely done!
 Sometimes people can be struggling even when you don't realize it.
 Even a small word of encouragement can have a greater impact than you realize and can help build your reputation as a positive person.

 Even a small word of encouragement can completely change somebody's day.
 Next time you think a positive thought about someone, make a point to tell them.
 Send them a note, a text, an email, or give them a call.
 You never know the impact it could have, especially if they are feeling alone or picked on.

 Have you excluded someone from an activity, gathering, or conversation in a way that might have hurt their feelings?